Checklist for Enrollment in the Denison University Suzuki Program:

 - Blank CDs

-- Four CD players for various areas of the house and car
+- Four CD players or MP3 players for various areas of the house and car

 The Suzuki books may be purchased at Young Musicians.

 These classes are for parents and practice partners.
 Please find child care for your children.

 Suzuki families listen daily to the recording of the book they are currently studying.

 - helps us recognize patterns in the music

 - helps us recognize and reproduce beautiful tone, dynamics, and phrasing